WagnerAG/checkmk_fortigate/README.md

 * To [sva-mh](https://github.com/sva-mh) he contributed the first bugfixes for CheckMK 2.3.
 * To bitwiz for helping to improve the special agent.

 ## Plugin download

-See [GitHub build action](https://github.com/WagnerAG/checkmk_fortigate/actions/workflows/build.yml), where you can download the latest .mkp file.
+See [GitHub Releases](https://github.com/WagnerAG/checkmk_fortigate/releases), where you can download the latest .mkp file.

-* Click on the latest run
-* Download the artifact at the bottom of the site

 ## Description

 This is the repository for the Fortinet Firewall Special Agent.
 Due to conflicts with the built-in CheckMK checks, the rules are renamed to FortiOS.

 ### CheckMK Permission Config for API